AGraves33/Portfolio/README.md

 - Performed queries using different joins to manipulate data.<br/>
 DataCamp Online Class: Introduction to R
 - Learned basic concepts of R such as vectors, matrices, factors, data frames, and lists.
-- Learned how to assign variables and the basic syntax of the R language.
+- Learned how to assign variables and the basic syntax of the R language.<br/>
-- DataCamp Online Class: Understanding Data Visualization
+DataCamp Online Class: Understanding Data Visualization
 - Learned about the different graphs that are used to display data.
 - Learned about the different aspects of a graph (color, axis, and size).